Welcome to the more advanced Trading Guides.

 Most competent online poker players play some variant of a “tight aggressive” strategy (unless you get to really advanced levels where they get more unpredictable, but that doesn’t matter here).
 This mindset is something I carried into my trading and have refined it over the years.

 And I continue to adapt it and try to improve because the tactics that will work change season to season and will keep doing so.
 FI will get harder over time in general as it gets more mature.

 So, what is tight aggressive play on the Football Index?

 Tight players don’t bet often.
 You will see them only getting involved in around 20% of hands at the poker table, which means 4 out of 5 times, they aren’t playing at all.
 But when they do play, it is because they are statistically very likely to win.

 By contrast, a player who is playing 50-75% of hands is known as a “maniac”.
-They want to be involved in every hand and just want to “play” (a bit like a trader who can’t stop themselves chasing risers and trading for the sake of it).
+They want to be involved in every hand and just want to “play” (This is quite similar to an FI trader who can’t stop themselves chasing rising players, panic selling, and generally trading for the sake of it).
 A good player will want to sit with them all day because cleaning them out is essentially just a matter of time.